Membership, Advocacy & Political Investment: The Formula for Legislative Success

 2013

-• Secured a 10% Medicaid reimbursement increase for home health and private duty nursing (PDN) services ($9.3 million).
+- Secured a 10% Medicaid reimbursement rate increase for home health and private duty nursing (PDN) services ($9.3 million).

 2014

-• Secured a $12.6 million appropriation to reduce the Long-Term Care (LTC) waiver program waiting list by approximately 823 individuals, expanding access to home- and community-based services (HCBS).
+- Secured a $12.6 million appropriation to reduce the long-term care waiver waiting list, expanding access to HCBS for 823 individuals.

-• Successfully advocated for HB 1179, exempting non-Medicare/Medicaid-participating home health agencies that do not offer skilled care from accreditation requirements.
+- Passed HB 1179, exempting non-skilled, non-Medicare/Medicaid-participating home health agencies from accreditation requirements.

 2015